Understanding SSRF

 include,require) - API calls to internal or external services

-Key Insight: SSRF vulnerabilities arise when user-supplied input is used directly in server-side requests without proper validation or sanitization.
+Critical Insight: SSRF vulnerabilities stem from directly using user-controlled input in server-side requests without proper validation or sanitization.

 Common SSRF Attack Scenarios

-Attackers target the server itself by forcing it to make requests to its own loopback interface (127.0.0.1 or localhost).
-This can expose sensitive files, configuration data, or internal services.
+Attackers target the server’s loopback interface (127.0.0.1 or localhost) to access sensitive files, configuration data, or internal services.

-Example: A vulnerable web application accepts a URL parameter to fetch external content.
+Example: A vulnerable application accepts a URL parameter to fetch external content.
 An attacker submits:

 http://example.com/fetch?url=http://localhost/admin